ViralBiyawala/Web-MHA/README.md

 - [Usage](#usage)

 ## Description about Project
-The Mental Health Awareness Project is designed to educate users about mental health conditions such as stress, depression, and anxiety.
+The MindCare is designed to educate users about mental health conditions such as stress, depression, and anxiety.
 It provides personalized recommendations based on quizzes and offers a platform for users to interact and seek support.
-The project utilizes React with the Vite framework for the frontend and Django for the backend, integrating machine learning to identify and intervene in potentially concerning situations.
+The project utilizes React with the Vite framework for the frontend, Django for the backend, and MongoDB as the database, integrating machine learning to identify and intervene in potentially concerning situations.

 ## About
 The Mental Health Awareness Project is a web application developed to promote mental well-being and provide resources for individuals facing mental health challenges.
 It offers educational content, personalized recommendations, and a supportive community forum to facilitate discussion and support.